Core Humanitarian Standard on Quality and Accountability: Verification

 The Core Humanitarian Standard (CHS) is a voluntary and measurable standard, which means its application can be objectively assessed.

 Verification is a structured, systematic process to assess the degree to which an organisation is working to achieve the CHS.
 The Verification Scheme is managed by the CHS Alliance.
 It sets out the policies and rules of the verification process to ensure it is conducted in a fair and consistent manner for all participating organisations.

-The Scheme offers four verification options with different degrees of rigour and confidence in the results.
-These are self-assessment, peer review, independent verification and certification.
+The Scheme offers three verification options with different degrees of rigour and confidence in the results.
+These are self-assessment, independent verification and certification.
 Although each option is stand alone, the indicators used in the self-assessment are common to all four options.

 To avoid potential conflicts of interest and following international good practice, the actual independent auditing is undertaken by a certification body specially established for this purpose and is totally independent from the CHS Alliance, the CHS standard setting process and the organisations it audits.
 Currently the only such organisation is the Humanitarian Quality Assurance Initiative.